deanwampler/spark-scala-tutorial/README.markdown

 -h | --help     Show help and exit.
 -i ... input    Read this input source (default: data/kjvdat.txt).
 -o ... output   Write to this output location (default: output/kjvdat-wc3).
--m ... master   local, local[k], etc. as discussed previously.
+-m ... master   local, local[k], yarn-client, etc., as discussed previously.
 -q | --quiet    Suppress some informational output.
 ```

 Here is an example that simply specifies all the default values for the options (again, all on one line without the "\"):

 ```
-run-main spark.WordCount3 \
+run-main WordCount3 \
   --inpath data/kjvdat.txt --output output/kjv-wc3 \
   --master local
 ```

 You can try different variants of `local[k]` for the `master` option, but keep `k` less than the number of cores in your machine.

+As before, you can run with the default arguments using the *Run* panel in the Activator UI.
+If you use the Activator shell command line, you would use `run-main WordCount3` with or without options.
+There is also a command alias for these terms, `ex3`.
+We'll discuss the options for running in Hadoop in the next section.

-The `input` and `master` arguments are basically the same things we discussed for `WordCount2`, but the `output` argument is used slightly differently.
-As we'll see, we'll output the results using a different mechanism than before, so the `output/kjvdat-wc3` (or your alternative) will be converted to a simple file, not a Hadoop-style directory; `output/kjvdat-wc3-${now}`, where `${now}` will be replaced with the current timestamp.
-The `quiet` option is mostly for the automated tests to use.
+The `input` and `master` arguments are basically the same things we discussed for `WordCount2`, but the `output` argument.

 When you specify an input path for Spark, you can specify `bash`-style "globs" and even a list of them: